moonorblue/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+For further interactions I think maybe I can add these features:
+* Click the button to change color
+* Click the button to change how the clock move
+* Click the button to change the timezone of the clock
+* Click the button to change the UI of the clock

+Probably will add some features related to layout of the clock